 • To see the colors being adjusted, press Show.
 To temporarily undo the tab’s adjustments, press Revert.
 The Reset button on the tab resets only that tab.

 • Raise the lower black slider in Blend Ranges to gradually fade the adjustments in the shadows; lower the upper white slider to similarly fade the highlights.
-(This affects adjustments to saturation and luminance, not hue.)
+(This affects adjustments to chroma and luma, not hue.)

-• The histogram is a saturation histogram.
+• Hue, Chroma, or Luma histograms may be selected.
 White (background) is the original image; black (foreground) is the processed image.

 • The Reset button at the bottom of the dialog window resets everything.